 Appointed by PYM’s Granting Committee.
 Tricia Shore (clerk), Kate deRiel, Melissa Elliott, Lois Kuter, Louis Le Fevre, Nan Morrissey, James Murphy, Ed Nakawatase, Nancy Webster.

 Liaison: Tom Armstrong.

-By the wills and bequests of Mary W. Trimble, Edward Woolman, Huldah H. Bonwill, Marshall & Johnson, Erdman, Parrish, Marjorie Trent and Henry S. Ridgeway.
+By the wills and bequests of Mary W. Trimble, Edward Woolman, Huldah H. Bonwill, Marshall & Johnson, Parrish, and Marjorie Trent.
 Committee established 1795 and added to in following years.